 Anyone may report an emergency to Cleveland County SRO located on MACU's campus by utilizing the Safezone application on their mobile device.
 This is the fastest and most efficient way to communicate an emergency with CCSO and the SRO on duty.
-You may also call 405-694-5242 which is our direct phone number.
-In instances in which reliable information supports the potential for significant harm to the campus community, CCSO may consult with the MACU Director of Student Life, Conduct and Safety for implementation of the emergency messages have been prepared.
+You may also call 405-694-5242, which is our direct phone number.
+In instances in which reliable information supports the potential for significant harm to the campus community, CCSO may consult with the MACU Director of Student Life, Conduct and Safety for implementation of the emergency notification system.
+To expedite the notification process, pre-scripted and approved emergency messages have been prepared.
 These messages are posted with our Safezone application for immediate access and dispatch.

-The University will, without delay, and taking into account the safety of the campus community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to or otherwise mitigate the emergency.
-As soon as the University has confirmed that a significant emergency, or a dangerous situation exists, the institution will:
+The University will, without delay and taking into account the safety of the campus community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to or otherwise mitigate the emergency.
+As soon as the University has confirmed that a significant emergency or a dangerous situation exists, the institution will: